mathspp/mathspp/pages/03.workshops/05.learn-apl-with-neural-nets/default.en.md

 There are two reasons why I use neural networks to introduce APL to newcomers in this workshop:

- - for one, it is better to learn a language and build something with it instead of just going through all the primitives that APL has to offer;
+ - for one, it is better to learn a language and build something with it instead of just going through all the built-ins that APL has to offer;
  - secondly, neural networks can be built on top of matrix algebra and such operations lend themselves naturally to APL.